 What Do I Need to Get Started with Google Apps?

-Google offers its productivity suite in several editions, and the one you signup for depends on what type of organization you are.
-Here’s the price breakdown:
+Google offers its productivity suite in several editions, and the one you sign up for depends on what type of organization you are.
+The first thing you need to decide is which version of Google Apps is right for your organization:

 Do You Have a Domain Name?